 Morning at Taw Marsh

 After a calm night, the morning dawned with mainly blue sky.
 After breakfast, Andy informed me that his tent had become a moth hotel during the night.
-Clearly his affinity for insects extended beyond midges and horse flies
+Clearly his affinity for insects extends beyond midges and horse flies

 The Taw near Belstone